khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-contributing.md

 Contributions are welcome to the [Pajamas UI Kit](/get-started/uik-file-structure).

-Contributions include usage examples from the product, functionality changes, and bug fixes.
+Contributions include adding or amending components, functionality changes, and bug fixes.

 ### Before You Start